ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sun2000/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+**WORK IN PROGRESS**
+* detect standby mode of inverters (#34)
+* devices in standby often give incorrect values.
+These are assigned "0" (#40)
+* the modbus register and the length are stored in the description of the states
+* implemented modbus-proxy (read-only cache)
+* read register data from SDongleA
+* register for

 ### 0.3.1 (2024-02-12)
 * state `sun2000.0.collected.chargeDischargePowercharge` is not always refreshed #47